apache/incubator-gluten/docs/get-started/Velox.md

 ```

-"GlutenRowToArrowColumnar" and "VeloxColumnarToRowExec" indicate there is a fallback and you may find related log with key words "due to" like:
+`GlutenRowToArrowColumnar`/`VeloxColumnarToRowExec` indicates there is a fallback operator before or after it.
+And you may find fallback reason like below in logs.

 ```
 native validation failed due to: in ProjectRel, Scalar function name not registered: get_struct_field, called with arguments: (ROW<col_0:INTEGER,col_1:BIGINT,col_2:BIGINT>, INTEGER).
 ```

+In the above, the symbol `^` indicates a plan is offloaded to Velox in a stage.
+In Spark DAG, all such pipelined plans (consecutive plans marked with `^`) are plotted
+inside an umbrella node named `WholeStageCodegenTransformer` (It's not codegen node.
+The naming is just for making it well plotted like Spark Whole Stage Codegen).

 # Spill (Experimental)